 The novel doesn’t mention the original home of the Macaque King, only that Wukong “made extensive visits to various heroes and warriors” while “tour[ing] the four seas and disport[ing] himself in a thousand mountains” (Wu & Yu, 2012, vol. 1, p.
 138).
-The Macaque King could live on anyone of these thousand mountains.
+The Macaque King could live in any one of these places.

 2.2.
 Significance of the six ears

 Yu (Wu & Yu, 2012) suggests the macaque’s six ears come from the Buddhist saying “The dharma is not to be transmitted to the sixth ear [i.e., the third pair or person]” (fa bu zhuan liu er, 法不傳六耳) (p.
 387 n.
 7).
 He continues: “This idiom is already used in chapter 2 when Monkey assured Patriarch Subodhi that he could receive the oral transmission of the secret formula for realized immortality because ‘there is no third party [sixth ear] present'” (Wu & Yu, 2012, vol. 3, p.
 387 n.
 7).
 This phrase refers to a closely guarded secret that must be kept at all cost, something that can only be passed from a qualified teacher to an initiated disciple.

 In this case, the Six-Eared Macaque is the second set of ears, for the Buddha states: “[E]ven if this monkey stands in one place, he can possess the knowledge of events a thousand miles away and whatever a man may say in that distance” (Wu & Yu, 2012, vol. 3, p.
 115).
 Who knows how long this creature listens in on Monkey’s life before he makes an appearance.
-Perhaps he hears Subhuti’s secret teachings.
+Perhaps he hears Subodhi’s secret teachings.
 This might explain why the impostor has similar abilities to our hero.